 If you are issued the visa, return the following workday at 3:30 pm to collect your passport and visa.

-During the summer months (June – August), the Consular Section receives more inquiries for visa appointments.
-Wait times for an interview sometimes grow longer, and occasionally applicants consequently miss their dates of travel.
+At certain times during the year, the Consular Section receives more inquiries for visa appointments.
+Wait times for an interview sometimes grow longer, and occasionally, the applicants consequently miss their dates of travel.
 Don’t let this happen to you!
-In order to ensure you realize your travel aspirations, please plan to apply for a visa well in advance of your date of travel, particularly if you plan to travel this summer.
+In order to ensure you realize your travel aspirations, please plan to apply for a visa well in advance of your date of travel.

 PDF files require the free Adobe® Reader to view.
 Download the free reader from Adobe.com.